Nageshn10/PowerBI_Shipments_Analysis/README.md

-📊 Power BI Shipments Dashboard
+Power BI Shipments Dashboard

 This project demonstrates a Power BI shipments dashboard built using a star schema data model, sample dataset, and DAX measures.
 It provides insights into shipments, sales, and profitability.

 🏗 Data Model (Star Schema)

-The dataset is structured as a star schema, with a central fact table Shipments connected to dimension tables: Products, Sales_Person, Locations, and Calendar.
+The dataset is structured as a star schema, with a central fact table Shipments connected to dimension tables:

+Products
+Sales_Person
+Locations
+Calendar

 This design enables efficient analysis and scalable reporting.

 📊 Dashboard Overview